Rodneys MOOC Recommendations

 Welcome to the wonderful world of online courseware.

 With more time on our hands at the moment, why not take the opportunity to learn something new using distance learning techniques, and, indeed, learn it at your own pace!

 PR and Communications Coordinator Rodney Fox points out that, if you have a computer with an internet connection, you can use your new spare time to learn from a choice of hundreds of subjects by using free MOOCs (Massive Open Online Courses).
 For example, if you have an interest in either of the below MOOC courses, contact Rodney via the 'Click to send a message!' above to help you enrol for that course.

 A good definition of a MOOC is “An opportunity to learn about a subject from an expert in the company of other interested learners”

-This is an introductory course with 28 hours of study material.
+This is a self-paced introductory course with 15 hours of material, access here: 18th Century Opera

 If you want to understand more about the international world of MOOCs, have a look here:

 Remember, these MOOC courses are normally free unless you sign up to receive a certificate.